Minimum-gain Pole Placement with Sparse Static Feedback: Simulation studies

 Table \ref{tab:EAP1_2_Soln} shows the convergence results of Algorithms \ref{algo:sp_EAP1} and \ref{algo:sp_EAP2} for three different sparsity ratios.
 While the convergence of Algorithm \ref{algo:sp_EAP1} deteriorates as $F$ becomes more sparse, Algorithm \ref{algo:sp_EAP2} converges in almost all instances.
 This implies that in the context of Algorithm \ref{algo:sp_des}, Algorithm \ref{algo:sp_EAP2} provides a valid projection in step \ref{line:sp_MGEAP1} in almost all instances.
 We remark that in the rare case that Algorithm \ref{algo:sp_EAP2} fails to converge, we can reduce the step size $\alpha$ to obtain a new $G_{ns}$ and compute its projection.
 Further, we compute the average of distance $d_{F_{sol},F_0}$ over all executions of the Algorithms \ref{algo:sp_EAP1} and \ref{algo:sp_EAP2} that converge.
-Observe that the average distance for Algorithm \ref{algo:sp_EAP2} is smaller than Algorithm \ref{algo:sp_EAP2}.
+Observe that the average distance for Algorithm \ref{algo:sp_EAP2} is smaller than Algorithm \ref{algo:sp_EAP1}.
 This shows that Algorithm \ref{algo:sp_EAP2} provides considerably better projection of $F_0$ in the space of sparse matrices as compared to Algorithm \ref{algo:sp_EAP1} (c.f.
 Remark \ref{rem:good_proj}).
+Note that the above simulations focus on the convergence properties as $SR$ changes and they do not capture the individual effects of the number of sparsity constraints, $m$ and $n$ (for instance, small systems versus large systems).